dct-lau17/bookmark-manager/README.md

 **User Story 2:**
 As a time-pressed user
-So that I can save a webpages I frequently visit
+So that I can save a webpage I frequently visit
 I would like to add the URL and a title to the bookmark manager.

+**User Story 2:**
+As a time-pressed user
+So that I can store bookmark data for later retrieval I want to add a bookmark to Bookmark Manager